Digital-Twin-Operational-Platform/IMAC_twin/README.md

 # Template_DTOP
 This is the fundamental architecture for generating a new DTOP system

+## Requirements
+Ansys APDL must be installed in the device to use FEA Analysis feature.
+CATIA v5 must be installed in the device to generate Position.csv using 'CatPos.py'.

+## User Instruction
+The CAD files (.stl format) for each part used in the assembly must be saved in a single folder.
+The folder should also contain Position.csv file.
+This can be genrated by runing 'CatPos.py' in library/CatHelper.
+Enter location and name of the CATProduct file while calling the function.
+The file will be saved in the same location.

 ## Deployment Instruction
 There are two main methods for deploying this app